wp-plugins/testimonials/readme.txt

 == Installation ==

-1. After purchasing the plugin you will get a encrypted download link.
-Download the zip file.
+1. Download the zip file.
 2. Login to Dashboard.
 Go to Plugins -> Add New -> Upload page.
 Browse the zip file and upload the plugin.
 You can also upload the plugin using FTP.
 First Unzip the file, Connect to FTP and uplaod into /wp-content/plugins folder.
 3. Now go to plugin page and activate the plugin